aphyr/distsys-class/README.markdown

   - Ordered logs
   - Replicated state machines

-- FLP tells us consensus is impossible
+- FLP tells us consensus is impossible in asynchronous networks
   - Kill a process at the right time and you can break *any* consensus algo
+  - True but not as bad as you might think
+  - Realistically, networks work *often enough* to reach consensus
   - Moreover, FLP assumes deterministic processes
+    - Real computers *aren't* deterministic
     - Ben-Or 1983: "Another Advantage of free choice"
       - Nondeterministic algorithms *can* achieve consensus